 4. Cut the cord!
-Avoid using phones, tablets, or laptops when plugged in for charging to reduce exposure to AC electric fields.
+Avoid touching phones, tablets, or laptops when charging to reduce exposure to AC electric fields.
 Never put these devices on your body, and maintain as much distance from them as possible.

 Use of an infra-red, non-BlueTooth keyboard is the optimal solution here for laptops and desktops: .